dotnet/training-tutorials/content/csharp/getting-started/lesson-10.md

 ## Lists

 .NET includes support for a variety of collection types, including the most commonly used ``List`` type.
-Typically, you'll want to work with a list of a particular type of items, so you'll declare a generic ``List<T>``, where ``T`` in this case is the type of objects the list will hold.
+Typically, you'll want to work with a list of a particular type of item, so you'll declare a generic ``List<T>``, where ``T`` in this case is the type of objects the list will hold.
 When you refer to a ``List<T>`` verbally, you'll say "a list of T", which makes sense since that really is what it represents.
 A ``List<int>`` is a list of ints.
 A ``List<Customer>`` is a list of customers.
 When working with a ``List<T>``, your program will raise an exception if you try to add an element to the list that isn't of the declared type.

 Lists do not have a fixed size.
 Unless the computer running your code runs out of memory, you can always add another element to a ``List``.
 This makes them more flexible than arrays.
 Generic lists are defined in the ``System.Collections.Generic`` namespace; you may need to add a ``using`` statement for the samples below to work in your application.